wellyshen/react-cool-form/docs/getting-started/3rd-party-ui-libraries.md

   const { form } = useForm({
     id: "form-1", // The ID is used by the "useControlled" hook
     defaultValues: { framework: "" }, // (Strongly advise) Provide a default value for the controlled field
+    excludeFields: ["#framework"], // Exclude the internal input element of React-Select by ID
     onSubmit: (values) => console.log("onSubmit: ", values),
   });